cloudposse/terraform-aws-components/modules/eks/cluster/README.md

 :::warning

 This component should only be deployed after logging into AWS via Federated login with SAML (e.g. GSuite) or assuming an IAM role (e.g. from a CI/CD system).
-It should not be deployed if you log into AWS via AWS SSO, the reason being that on initial deployment, the EKS cluster will be owned by the assumed role that provisioned it.
+It should not be deployed if you log into AWS via AWS SSO, the reason being that on initial deployment, the EKS cluster will be owned by the assumed role that provisioned it, and AWS SSO roles are ephemeral (replaced on every configuration change).
 If this were to be the AWS SSO Role, then we risk losing access to the EKS cluster once the ARN of the AWS SSO Role eventually changes.

 :::